Chapter 15 : Year 2: New Beginnings

 “When I said I had never met her, it was true,” he said.
-“She showed up at my street last night, and I told her to get lost… Gin.
+“She showed up outside my house last night, and I told her to get lost… Gin.
 You know that you can trust me.”

 He reached out and touched her cheek.
-He had expected her to give in, to lean in towards him and let it all go, but she remained motionless next to him, her eyes fixed on the fireplace on the other side of the coffee table.
+He expected her to give in then, to lean in towards him and let it all go, but she remained motionless next to him, her eyes fixed on the fireplace on the other side of the coffee table.